clararajadel/autoencoders/README.md

 # autoencoders
-Autoencoders are trained for change detection
+In this repository autoencoders are trained for change detection